csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - model-editing = data-efficient alterations to a model
 - memory-based
     - SERAC: Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
-      - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model)
+      - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model, instead train a smaller simpler model for using the external contexts)
     - T-Patcher (Huang et al., 2023) and CaliNET (Dong et al., 2022) introduce extra trainable parameters into the feed- forward module of PLMs
 - weight updates
     - Knowledge Neurons in Pretrained Transformers ([dai et al. 2021](https://arxiv.org/abs/2104.08696)) - integrated gradients wrt to each neuron in BERT, then selectively udpate these neurons